 - The name depends on the settings you have done within the CSV file!

-Congratulations! you have learnt how to import pst to office 365 mailbox.
+Congratulations! you have learnt on how to import pst to office 365 mailbox.

 Want to improve your Exchange Online experience for better productivity?
 Check out the tips and tricks mentioned here.